In recent years, the cosmetic industry has been shaken up by controversy over the chemicals frequently used in hair, skin, and makeup products.

 While many people may be concerned about paraben-free makeup being muddy or of inferior quality, Maran’s company has tested each of the products (humanely), and they’ve become favorites of some of the best makeup artists and celebrities today.
 “That was the approval that I had every product go through: Is it good enough for the best makeup artists to use on a shoot or in a movie?” she has said, pointing out a word she created for the line, ‘chic-ological.’
 “It brings together fashion and performance with healthy and good-for-you ingredients.”

-Here are some of Thrive Market’s favorite personal care brands and products that are completely non-toxic, from hand soap to shampoo and conditioner, even face cream.
+Here are some of Thrive Market’s favorite personal care brands and products that are completely non-toxic, from hand soap to paraben-free shampoo and conditioner, and even face cream.

 The brand’s Fair Trade Shea Butter Foaming Hand Soap is a moisturizing cleanser handmade with neem leaf extract to support healthy skin and shea leaf extract to provide antioxidant protection.